The legal requirement

 The Regulatory Reform (Fire Safety) Order 2005 places a duty on the ‘responsible person’ to carry out a fire risk assessment of their premises.
 In the workplace this is the employer or any other person who may have control of any part of the premises, eg the occupier or owner.
 The purpose of a fire risk assessment is outlined below, and useful resources.

 Your Morgan Fire risk assessor will provide you with an easy to understand document, free of jargon.
-You will also receive information regarding reviewing your assessment, staff training, your emergency fire plan and fire protection record sheets.
+You will also receive information on reviewing your assessment, staff training, your emergency fire plan and fire protection record sheets.

 The purpose of a fire risk assessment on a workplace is to: